-Yahweh asks this rhetorical question to emphasize the negative answer.
-Alternate translation: "then he will surely not live."
-(See: Rhetorical Question (p.1433)) (See: Rhetorical Question (p.1433)) All the righteousness that he had done will not be called to mind The idiom "call to mind" means to remember.
+Yahweh speaking of the wicked person who changes and does what is righteous.
+All the transgressions that he has committed will not be called to mind against him The idiom "call to mind" means to remember.
 If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
-Alternate translation: "I will not remember all the righteousness that he had done" (See: [[rc:///ta/man/translate/figs-idiom]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Idiom (p.1386)) treason crime done against a country or against God, by someone who is expected to be loyal he will die in the sins Alternate translation: "he will die because of the sins" house of Israel The word "house" is a metonym for the family that lives in the house, in this case the Israelites, the descendants of Jacob over many years.
-See how you translated this in Ezekiel 3:1.
-Alternate translation: "the Israelite people group" (See: Metonymy (p.1405)) (See: Metonymy (p.1405)) Are my ways unfair?
+Alternate translation: "I will not remember all the transgressions that he has committed and will not hold them against him" (See: [[rc:///ta/man/translate/figs-idiom]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Idiom (p.1385)) by the righteousness that he practices Alternate translation: "because of the righteous things he has done" General Information: